MoPatel30/SmartPy-XTZ-Hackathon-Gaming-Project/README.md

 Group project submitted for the 2020 Tezos Hackathon under the Gaming section.

-# Game Title: Betting Against the Odds
+# Game Title: Number Roulette

 Two users verse each other to guess seven randomly generated numbers between 0-100.
 The closest guess for each of the seven numbers wins that round for that specific number, and the user with the most won rounds (closest to majority of the seven numbers) wins the game.
 If users end up with the same amount of wins, a tiebreaker round occurs.